 Movable pieces come printed on thick plastic, cut and ready to use.

 This chart may be used by the teachers and schools who teach the five (5) or six (6) kingdom taxonomy.
 Please note that the hierarchy is as follows:

 The domains Bacteria and Archaea contain only the Kingdom Prokaryotae.

 |Control Chart||28.4 x 12 in.||72 x 30.5 cm.|

 |Mute Chart||28.4 x 12 in.||72x 30.5 cm.|

 The Three Domain Model was originally proposed by Carl Woese in 1990.
-Beginning with the early 1980 there was a move by some scientists to redefine the kingdoms to be monophyletic groups, groups made up of relatively closely related organisms.
+Beginning in the early 1980 there was a move by some scientists to redefine the kingdoms to be monophyletic groups, groups made up of relatively closely related organisms.
 Carl Woese took the Prokaryota Kingdom and divided it into two new kingdoms: The Eubacteria Kingdom, and the Archaeobacteria Kingdom.
 Recently Cavalier and Smith further divided the kingdom Protoctista into two new kingdoms thus proposing the Seven Kingdom Model.
 However, this new model has not been accepted by many scientists.
 It is still under debate and additional research is needed before we can accept this new model.

 1 Clear Snap Envelope - Small